JeffSherer/llm-email-classifier-test/README.md

 ### Prompt Iteration

-This system evolved through multiple prompt iterations, starting simple and gradually incorporating more structure and safeguards.
+This system evolved through a few prompt iterations, starting simple and then incorporating more structure and safeguards.

 **Initial Prompt (v1):**
 - Basic task framing: “Classify this email into one of five categories.”